henrik-lauritsen-ch/henrik-lauritsen-ch/README.md

 \
 *🔭 I’m currently working on:*

-Jumping with MTB, getting a Cube solved under 35 seconds and getting familiar with new methods in risk management (risk measurement) 😁
+Jumping with MTB, getting a Cube solved in under 35 seconds and getting familiar with new methods in risk management (risk measurement) 😁

 \